 An allocation of a school place will be confirmed in writing to parents / guardians on National Offer day.
-This will be by email or letter, dependent upon the preferred method opted for, at the point the online application was submitted.
-Offers of school places for residents outside the Calderdale area will be notified by the home local authority even if a Calderdale school is to be offered.
+This will be by email or letter, dependent upon the preferred method opted for at the point the online application was submitted.
+Offers of school places for residents outside the Calderdale area will be notified by their home local authority even if a Calderdale school is to be offered.
 The offer notification will contain the following:

 - the name of the school at which a place is offered and the deadline for accepting the place.
 If a parent / guardian does not respond by the deadline, it will be assumed that they have accepted the place they have been offered;

 - the reason why the pupil has not been offered a place at any other schools preferenced;